lioryariv/idr/DATA_CONVENTION.md

 #### New data
 In order to run IDR on new data [DIR PATH], you need to supply `image` and `mask` directories, as well as `cameras.npz` file containing the appropriate camera projection matrices.

-For running the pre-process script to generate the suitable normalization matrix:
+For running the pre-process script to generate a `cameras.npz` file that contains the suitable normalization matrix:

 ```
 cd ./code